khudgins/documentation/on-premise/administration/dispatcher.rst

 Overview
 --------

-The enStratus dispatcher service is a jetty process that listens on port 3302, configurable.
-It accepts connections from enStratus components that have as an operational requirement to interact with cloud providers, and from guest virtual machines that have the enStratus agent installed.
+The Enstratius dispatcher service is a jetty process that listens on port 3302, configurable.
+It accepts connections from Enstratius components that have as an operational requirement to interact with cloud providers, and from guest virtual machines that have the Enstratius agent installed.

-The dispatcher service is in a sense the heart of the enStratus cloud management system.
+The dispatcher service is in a sense the heart of the Enstratius cloud management system.
-It is responsible for carrying out the actions initiated by end users via the enStratus console or via the API.
+It is responsible for carrying out the actions initiated by end users via the Enstratius console or via the API.

-When actions are taken by users, an enStratus job is created, and a message is pushed onto the message queue for action by the enStratus monitor and worker systems.
+When actions are taken by users, an Enstratius job is created, and a message is pushed onto the message queue for action by the Enstratius monitor and worker systems.

-The completion of a job is determined by the result discovered by the enStratus monitor or workers systems and depends on the type of job initiated.
+The completion of a job is determined by the result discovered by the Enstratius monitor or workers systems and depends on the type of job initiated.

-When actions that require accessing cloud or other credentials stored in the credentials database are initiated by users or triggered in an automated way, the dispatcher service contacts the enStratus Key Management (KM) service, which in turn access the information contained in the credentials database.
+When actions that require accessing cloud or other credentials stored in the credentials database are initiated by users or triggered in an automated way, the dispatcher service contacts the Enstratius Key Management (KM) service, which in turn access the information contained in the credentials database.

 Communication to and from the dispatcher service to the KM service is encrypted.